karlch/vimiv-qt/docs/documentation/metadata.rst

 Enable Support
 --------------

-Metadata plugins are loaded as any other Vimiv plugin.
+Metadata plugins are loaded as any other vimiv plugin.
 To enable one of the default plugins, simply list its name in the ``PLUGINS`` section of the configuration file.
 In addition, you need to ensure that the required backend is installed on your system.

 To enable a user metadata plugin, first you need to download it, and put it into the plugin folder.
-Only then you can load it, similarly to the default plugins.
+Afterwards loading is equivalent to the default plugins.

 For more information on how to load plugins, please refer to the :ref:`plugin section<Plugins>`.

-If no metadata plugin is specified, Vimiv will load one of the two default plugins, if the respective backend is installed.
+If no metadata plugin is specified, vimiv will load one of the two default plugins, if the respective backend is installed.
 To disable this default behaviour, specify ``metadata = none`` in the ``PLUGINS`` section.

 .. warning::

-   Better not rely on the default loading, but explicitly specify what backend you want.
+   Default loading may be dropped in a future version.
+If you rely on metadata support, we recommend to explicitly specify what backend you want.
-   This is because the default loading may be dropped in future versions.

 .. note::
    Multiple metadata plugins can be registered at the same time.
 If they use distinct